UPDATED January 18, 2022

-Making sure the safety clip included with your treadmill is properly attached and in safe working condition.
+Make sure the safety clip included with your treadmill is properly attached and in good working condition.
 You should be using this clip every time you walk or run on your treadmill as it allows the machine to come to an emergency stop if needed.
 You can contact your treadmill manufacturer for a replacement clip if this important safety feature isn’t working.

-Additionally, it’s a good idea to unplug your treadmill after each use to avoid a potential tripping hazard, as well as avoiding an increased exposure of the treadmill to any variations in your electricity service.
+Additionally, you should unplug your treadmill after each use to avoid a potential tripping hazard, as well as avoid an increased exposure of the treadmill to any variations in your electricity service.

 Cleaning Your Machine